128technology/docs/docs/intro_installation_azure.md

 The following infrastructure must exist in your Azure subscription:
 * A VNet where the SSR will be deployed.
 * An Availability Set where the SSR will be deployed.
-* The existing VNet should be segmented with at least three subnets.
+* The existing VNet is segmented with at least three subnets.
 The role of each subnet is described below:
   * Public subnet.
 The expectation is that this subnet provides connectivity to enable communication with external/remote SSR peers.
   * Private subnet.
 The expectation is that this subnet provides connectivity to internal workloads within the cloud.
   * Management subnet.
 The expectation is that this subnet meets the following capabilities:
-    * This subnet should be reachable via SSH for administration purposes.
+    * The subnet is reachable for SSH for administration purposes.
     * The interface of the Conductor that is going to manage this router must be reachable from this subnet.

 :::important